Assistant Professor, Harvard Medical School

 Biochemistry of pluripotency and cellular reprogramming

-Gene expression and disease mechanisms
+Disease mechanisms: Gene expression control and beyond

 To contact Dr. Fong, click here.